rythampkhandelwal/Accmanager/README.md

+For any support, you can contact me on my email :) rythampkhandelwal@gmail.com

 # AccManager - Cloudflare Pages Edition

 A secure, self-hosted accounts and secrets manager with Zero-Trust encryption.
 This version is designed for deployment entirely on Cloudflare's infrastructure (Pages + Workers + D1).